Blackboard Ultra: Content Editor (Add and Format Content)

 About the Editor

-The editor appears in most places where you can add content, including documents, discussions, tests, messages and more.
+The editor appears in most places where you can add content, including Ultra Documents, discussions, messages, announcements, and more.
 You may add and format text, embed images, attach files, upload videos via Katutura Media, and insert equations, links, and tables.

-For more information go to the Add and Format Content support page or watch the Use the Content Editor tutorial video.
+For more information refer to the Add and Format Content support page or watch the Use the Content Editor tutorial video.

 Work with Text